chinkitp/git-intro/git.md

 ## The 4 main parts of git
 A git project stores information in four areas :
 1. Repository - this is basically like your git repo’s database.
-2. Index - The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+2. Index - The staging area/index is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
 Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.
 3. Working area - This is the directory where all your project files and folders reside (along with the .git folder).
 Each of your files within this directory is in 1 of possible states, untracked, unmodified, modified, staged.
-Will cover more about file states later.
 4. Stash

 ![4 git areas](./4AREAS.png)